-About the same time he entered that profession, something drove Bechtold to join the volunteer fire departments in Erlanger and Elsmere, retiring from the latter as its assistant chief in 2004.
-He says it was a “sense of service” that moved him to join the fire service.
+About the same time he entered that profession, Bechtold says it was a “sense of service” that drove him to join the volunteer fire departments in Erlanger and Elsmere, retiring from the latter as its assistant chief in 2004.

 “I grew up in a very tight-knit community where other people’s parents were like your parents,” he said.
 “You knew people were watching out for each other.
 I wanted to give back to my community.”
-That passion for wanting to make sure people were safe broadened in 1995 when he became a property maintenance tech in Boone County, Ky.
-Three years later, he threw in the trowel completely and took a job in Boone County as assistant building inspector.
-Six years later, he took on his current job as Senior Building Official in Kenton County, Ky.
+That passion for wanting to make sure people were safe broadened in 1995 when he became a property maintenance tech in Boone County, Kentucky.
+Three years later, he threw in the towel completely and took a job in Boone County as assistant building inspector.
+Six years later, he took on his current job as Senior Building Official in Kenton County, Kentucky.